Direction as to certain procedures to be followed by applicants in Information Commissioner reviews

 - identify which documents the applicant considers have been wrongly refused or which exemptions have been incorrectly applied

-- if the request has been refused on the grounds that it would substantially or unreasonably divert an agency’s resources or interfere with the performance of a minister’s functions (ss 24 and 24AA) – specify the reasons why the applicant believes the FOI request would not have this impact.
+- if the request has been refused on the grounds that it would unreasonably impact on an agency’s resources or minister’s function (ss 24 and 24AA) – specify the reasons why the applicant believes the FOI request would not have this impact.

 1.19 The OAIC must provide ‘appropriate assistance’ to a person who wishes to make an IC review application and requires assistance to prepare the IC review application (s 54N(3)).